giovanalimads/login-page-yellow/README.md

 # Login Page Yellow
 ## about
-This login page is my first project of a login page with HTML, CSS and JavaScript.
+This is my first project of a login page with HTML, CSS and JavaScript.
 It's simple, only to show my front-end skills.

 ## screenshots
 Sign-up page: